Shannon-Goddard/Goddard_Shannon_World_Weather_Analysis/README.md

 - Create heatmaps, and add markers using the Google Maps API.

 ## Challenge Overview
 For the new modifications to the PlanMyTrip app, we are asked to add more data to the database, or cities DataFrame, so that customers know the weather in the cities when they click on a pop-up marker.
-We’ll also need to add the amount of rainfall or snowfall within the last three hours so that customers can filter the DataFrame using input statements based on the temperature range and whether or not it is raining or snowing.
-Finally, we’ll need to create a directions layer Google map that shows the directions between multiple cities for travel.
+We also added the amount of rainfall or snowfall within the last three hours so that customers can filter the DataFrame using input statements based on the temperature range and whether or not it is raining or snowing.
+Finally, we created a directions layer Google map that shows the directions between multiple cities for travel.

 ### Objectives:
 - Use nested try-except blocks